SAML SSO Configuration

 Auto Associate Groups

-When set, in addition to the groups the user is already associated with, he will also be associated with the groups returned in the SAML login response.
+When set, in addition to the groups the user is already associated with, they will also be associated with the groups returned in the SAML login response.

 Note that the user’s association with the returned groups is not persistent.
 It is only valid for the current login session in the browser (i.e. this will not work for logins using the SAML user id and API Key).